pytest-dev/pytest-django/docs/helpers.rst

 .. note::

-  If you want access to the Django database *inside a fixture* this marker will not help even if the function requesting your fixture has this marker applied.
-To access the database in a fixture, the fixture itself will have to request the ``db``, ``transactional_db`` or ``django_db_reset_sequences`` fixture.
+  If you want access to the Django database inside a *fixture*, this marker may or may not help even if the function requesting your fixture has this marker applied, depending on pytest's fixture execution order.
+To access the database in a fixture, it is recommended that the fixture explicitly request one of the ``db``, ``transactional_db`` or ``django_db_reset_sequences`` fixtures.
 See below for a description of them.

 .. note:: Automatic usage with ``django.test.TestCase``.